-Oklahoma County Commissioner Brian Maughan said today he would be a candidate in 2018 for Mayor of Oklahoma City.
+District Two Oklahoma County Commissioner Brian Maughan said today he will be a candidate for re-election this year.

 Oklahoma County commissioner calls for creation of trust to oversee sheriff's office.

 Oklahoma County Commissioner Brian Maughan today called for the

 creation of a non-political trust to oversee future operations of the

 “Like thousands of other Oklahoma County taxpayers, I have

 been appalled by the financial mess that surrounds the Sheriff’s Office,”

 Maughan said.
 “The most recent report by State Auditor Gary Jones which

 showed more than $3 million in missing and unaccountable equipment